Sons of Liberty: History, Members, Facts & Accomplishments

 In response to Britain’s increased grip on the North American colonies, the Sons of Liberties and other political active groups called supported the establishment of a continental congress.
 The First Continental Congress met in the autumn of 1774 and threw their weight behind the decision to boycott British goods.
 Britain obviously did not take too kindly to those moves by the American colonies.

 Colonists outside Boston united in solidarity with Boston, with many leading Sons of Liberty members calling for the boycott of not just British goods but businesses.
 The rebellious actions of the Sons of Liberty on that faithful day, December 16, 1773, escalated into the American Revolutionary War two years later.

 Sons of Liberty: Fast Facts

 Notable members: Samuel Adams, Benjamin Church, Isaac Sears, Hercules Mulligan, Benedict Arnold, Samuel Chase, Patrick Henry, Charles Thomson, Benjamin Rush, Benjamin Edes, John Hancock, James Otis, Paul Revere, Joseph Warren,

 Founded in: 1765

 Presence: Massachusetts Bay, Virginia, Maryland, New York, New Jersey, Rhode Island

 Ideals: Liberalism, Republicanism

-Greatest Accomplishments: Prevented the implementation of the Stamp Act; Played active role in the political arena in the years leading to American Revolutionary War
+Greatest Accomplishments: Prevented the implementation of the Stamp Act of 1765; Played active role in the political arena in the years leading to American Revolutionary War